johnkeithwood/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 The web frontend for the app is written in [Vue.js](https://vuejs.org/Vue "Vue.js Homepage"), running on [Node.js](https://nodejs.org/en/ "Node.js Homepage") with [Webpack](https://webpack.js.org/ "Webpack Homepage")

-1. Open a new terminal session on the jumpbox
+1. Open a new Powershell window on your local machine.
 2. Update dependencies and run app via node

     ```bash